 - The project with which the token is associated serves a clear purpose.

 The Voting Automaton will vote to activate liquidity mining incentives on pools where there is a clear and present motivation to do so.
+The Voting Automaton rules for liquidity mining were updated on 6th August 2021 to reflect the changing culture, and Bancor’s maturing presence in Defi.
 The following criteria are not stringently applied, but represent the general approach:

 The Voting Automaton will generally support co-investment increases on established pools.
 Its decisions are highly influenced by, but not contingent on the following: